Bringer128/MashAcademy/README.md

 See the project page at: http://hackerspace.govhack.org/content/mash-academy

 Many thanks to:
-AngularJS
+-AngularJS
-D3.js
+-D3.js
-Bureau of Meteorology weather data
+-Bureau of Meteorology weather data